pawgog/weather_app_TS/README.md

 # Weather forecast app

-Weather forecast application.
+Application which display weather forecast 5 days in a row.

-Project base in React.js and TypeScript.
+Project base in React.js and TypeScript, Chart.js.

 ### Instalation